 Now, unlike almost everybody else, I don’t use any distortion pedals.
 But I get my amp to sound real metal.
 Everybody thinks to sound metal you have to play through a 100 or 200 watt Marshall.
 But what you should do if you wanna sound like that is use small wattage amps, and crank 'em to 10.

 Really, the least metal thing you can do is play through a 200 watt Marshall.
-That’s just a real weak, wimpy, clean thing to do.
+That’s just a real weak, wimpy, clean thing to do.4.
+Earlier this year you just put out a new album, REV, after a lengthy hiatus from recording.
+It sounds great.
+Tell us about the sessions.

 Rev. Horton Heat: I recorded it myself, essentially.
 I've been collecting vintage recording equipment for a long time.
 A lot of it was recorded at a rehearsal space, and there were other spaces being rented at the same time.
 So on a lot of the best takes, all of a sudden somebody would start giving drum lessons next door.
 We decided to just keep doing takes through it all.
 Then we'd stop and someone would go, hey, did they quit the drum lessons?